KenKundert/avendesora/doc/commands.rst

                                       first.
     ================================= =======================================

 The account is examined for URLS, a URL is chosen, and then that URL is opened in the chosen browser.
 First URLS are gathered from the 'urls' account attribute, which can be a string containing one or more URLS, a list, or a dictionary.
-If 'urls' is a dictionary, the desired URL can be chosen by entering the key as an argument to the browse command.
+If 'urls' is a dictionary, the desired URL can be chosen by entering the key as an argument to the :ref:`browse command <browse command>`.
 If a key is not given, then the 'default_url' account attribute is used to specify the key to use by default.
 If 'urls' is not a dictionary, then the first URL specified is used.
 URLs are also taken from RecognizeURL objects in the 'discovery' account attribute.
 If the 'name' argument is specified, the corresponding URL can be chosen using a key.

 The default browser is x.
 You can override the default browser on a per-account basis by adding an attribute named 'browser' to the account.
 An example of when you would specify the browser in an account would be an account associated with Tor hidden service, which generally can only be accessed using torbrowser:

 .. index::
     single: changed command